emiliano-go/DBWarden/config_rework.md

 1. Find all files named `dbwarden.py` recursively from workspace root.
 2. If exactly 1 found: use it.
 3. If >1 found: fail and print all matching paths.
+4. If 0 found: scan Python files recursively for `dbwarden_config(` call sites.
+5. If exactly 1 scan match found: use it.
+6. If >1 scan matches found: fail and print all matching paths.
-4. If 0 found: read env var `DBWARDEN_CONFIG_MODULE`.
+7. If 0 scan matches found: read env var `DBWARDEN_CONFIG_MODULE`.
-5. If env var exists: import that module and resolve registration.
+8. If env var exists: import that module and resolve registration.
-6. If env var missing: fail with setup instructions.
+9. If env var missing: fail with setup instructions.

 ### 5.2 Directory ignore list